Historic Oakwood

 List of Builders in Historic Oakwood

-While most homes in Oakwood are historic, there have been some new constructions and major renovations in recent years.
-Two notable builders in the area are:
+While most homes in Historic Oakwood were built in the late 19th and early 20th centuries, there have been some newer additions and renovations.
+Two notable builders who have worked on projects in the area include:

 • Grayson Homes: Known for their attention to detail and ability to blend new construction with historic aesthetics.

-• Prado Construction: Specializes in high-end renovations and additions that respect the historic character of the neighborhood.
+• Legacy Custom Homes: Specializes in high-end renovations and additions that respect the architectural integrity of historic properties.

-It's worth noting that any new construction or major renovation in Oakwood must adhere to strict guidelines set by the Raleigh Historic Development Commission to maintain the neighborhood's historic integrity.
+It's worth noting that any new construction or significant alterations in Historic Oakwood must adhere to strict guidelines set by the Raleigh Historic Development Commission to maintain the neighborhood's historic character.

 Historic Oakwood Market Overview

 The real estate market in Historic Oakwood is as unique as the neighborhood itself.
-Homes here are in high demand, often selling quickly when they hit the market.
-As of 2023, the median home price in Oakwood is around $600,000, but prices can range from the high $300,000s for a smaller home needing renovation to over $1 million for a fully restored historic mansion.
+Homes here are in high demand due to their historic value, prime location, and the limited supply of properties.
+As of 2023, the median home price in Oakwood hovers around $600,000, though prices can range from the high $300,000s for smaller homes to over $1 million for larger, meticulously restored properties.

 Historic Oakwood's Amenities